How to Find the Motivation to Keep on Trucking?

 Upon returning to the road, remind yourself why trucking is better than your previous job or why this is a good career to start.
 The better driver you become, the more you can determine how dispatch runs you.

-READ The Big List Of All Mississippi Trucking Companies
+READ The Big List Of All South Dakota Trucking Companies.

 It’s very hard for owner-operators to understand, but you’re practically your own boss without all the responsibility and command.
 In the end, almost everything a driver does is his responsibility.
 This includes finding the daily motivation to keep going.